nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Saving the data

-Vax@NUS data are saved in the hard disk automatically after any command that changes the data.
+Vax@NUS saves your current date in the hard disk automatically after any command.
 There is no need to save manually.

-### Adding vaccination appointments for students `[coming in v1.3]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------